SimiF/CST116SRS02/README.md

 Unresolved Issues:

-Notes: Have a great day
+Notes: Have a great day!

 ---